Auckland

 All students must be learning a musical instrument through formal tuition either privately or through the school itinerant programme.

 This course builds on painting and multi-media skills and techniques that have been developed in Level 1 Art and Level 1 Digital Art.
-Students will select their own theme to guide their portfolio of work throughout the year.
+Students will work around an individual theme to guide their portfolio of work throughout the year.
 A conceptual approach is encouraged to stimulate 'out-of-the-box' thinking and experimental painting approaches.
 Students will also look to both traditional and contemporary artists’ ideas to inspire their own artworks.

 This course focuses on developing the knowledge and skills related to physical activity.
 Students will study theoretical and practical aspects of physical education related to: personal performance, knowledge of anatomy, biomechanics and skill learning, leadership roles, safety management, the significance of participation in physical activity and principles and methods of training.

-A three-day outdoor education trip to is the highlight of the year.
+A three-day outdoor education camp is the highlight of the year (please note this camp is optional and will incur a cost).

 This course builds on Level 1 Physics knowledge.
 Students will develop an understanding of fundamental physical concepts including mechanics, electricity, and modern physics.
 Students will learn to apply knowledge of physics to explain aspects of the material world.
 This course is designed to prepare students for Level 3 Physics and tertiary study in one of the Sciences.